SchlossLab/Sze_Obesity_mBio_2016/submission/Sze_Obesity_mBio_2016.md

 geometry: margin=1.0in
 ---

-# Lack of power and small effect size confounds the ability to differentiate non-obese and obese individuals using gut microbiome data
+# Looking for a Signal in the Noise: Revisiting Obesity and the Microbiome